davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-asynchronous-client-side-usage.md

 <script src="https://gist.github.com/3685562.js?file=s9.cs"></script>

 Now, some of you will probably be thinking "isn't all this more complex than it needs to be?".
-Apart from the asynchronous proxy, i truly doubt it.
+Apart from the asynchronous proxy, I truly doubt it.
 The only thing that your code needs to know of is the API of the IAsyncRequestDispatcher interface and of the ReceivedResponses class which are both pretty clean, very easy to use and easy to grasp.

 One final word about the fact that the IAsyncRequestDispatcher is only meant to be used once.
 Obviously, we don't create each IAsyncRequestDispatcher instance manually.
 We can't have the IOC container inject it whenever we want either, because then we'd only have one instance for the lifetime of the class that had the IAsyncRequestDispatcher injected.
 We inject the following factory instead: